How many times have you asked someone working at SaaS company what it is his company does, and found yourself walking away with the following feeling:

 That’s the slot educational videos slip into.
 If a brand can make learning faster, quicker and fun, users are more likely to engage and share the content with wider audiences.

-Demo/explainer videos normally come in the form of bite-size content, ranging between two-three minutes in length (videos that are shorter than 2 minutes yield the highest engagement rates), and are produced in a variety of formats including 3D and live-action.
+Normally appearing in the form of bite-size content, Demo/explainer videos typically range between two-three minutes (videos that are shorter than 2 minutes yield the highest engagement rates).
 Successful demo/explainer videos parlay emotional tactics to communicate their business’ message.

 Case Studies & testimonials

-Having someone explain in these videos how your software benefited them or helped their company grow is marketing gold.
-Video testimonials have been proven to be some of the best tools to convert viewers into buyers because they are so authentic.
+Having someone explain in a video how your software benefited them or helped their company grow is marketing gold.
+Video testimonials have been proven to be some of the best tools to convert viewers into buyers due to their unquestionable authenticity.